 I lived in Belgium between the ages of seven and thirteen, then I returned to England and one of the first projects was to write an "extended" story.
 I ended up writing 30 pages.
 Later, I continued writing about the characters and added some new ones over the next eight years at which time a continuous narrative was completed.
 It was around 260,000 words.
 It was never submitted for publication.

-I studied English and Drama at college but dropped out after a year, so I went to work in a film company as Production Assistant and Script Editor.
+My first major employment was working in a film company as Production Assistant and Script Editor.
 Around this time, I started writing (and finishing) novels.
 My second novel, Spirit Level, was published in 1990.
 I then moved down to Plymouth and joined an Environmental Organisation, responsible for their Press and PR.